-The 2010 Mac mini gains an SD Card slot (in the back) and adopts Nvidia GeForce 320M graphics, the same GPU used in the current 13″ MacBook and 13″ MacBook Pro.
-There are only four USB 2.0 ports, down from five in last year’s model, and FireWire 800 remains (FireWire 400 devices can be used with a FireWire 800-to-400 cable or adapter).
-For monitors, there’s the Mini DisplayPort found in all current Macs and HDMI, the industry standard for high definition TVs, so it supports two displays.
+As with the 2010 model, there are four USB 2.0 ports, FireWire 800 remains (FireWire 400 devices can be used with a FireWire 800-to-400 cable or adapter), and there’s the addition of Thunderbolt, which can be used to connect monitors, drives, or other peripherals.
+The Mini also includes an HDMI port, the industry standard for high definition TVs, and it supports two displays.
 Completing the back panel are a power button plus audio in and out ports.

 - Mac OS X 10.8 Mountain Lion compatibility